b4ramire/bimm143/README.md

 This is my classwork from BIMM 143 winter 2020 at UCSD.

 I can add changes here
-I do not see the changes
+I do not see the changes...